-

 Suitable Climate for Ginger Growing.

 Ginger is cultivated at an altitude of 1500 meters (about 4921.26 ft) above sea level in warm and humid climates.
 A moderate rainfall during sprouting time and a heavy, well-distributed rain at the time of growth is the most ideal situation for growing Ginger.
-In case of absence of showers during sprouting period, the crop must be irrigated.
+In case of the absence of showers during the sprouting period, the crop must be irrigated.
 The soil must stay moist so that sprouting happens.
 However, the weather must be dry before harvesting.

-Soil Type Requirements for ginger
+Soil Type Requirements for Ginger

-Home hobby enthusiasts would do well to make a potting mixture of equal parts of compost, perlite and peat moss or coir.
-Another potting mixture may be suggested to contain 5 parts of wood chips, one part of peat moss and one part of perlite/vermiculite.
+Home hobby enthusiasts would do well to make a potting mixture of equal parts of compost, perlite, and peat moss or coir.
+Another potting mixture may be suggested to contain 5 parts of wood chips, one part of peat moss, and one part of perlite/vermiculite.

 Ginger grows best in deep and loose soil with a pH of 5.5 to 6.5.